FEMA Floodplain Maps (Updated Feb. 2019)

 The preliminary maps are available on FEMA's Website, however, those with the most detail, including a comparison to the current (i.e. 2004) maps can be found on DuPage County's Website.

 The following information is in regards to flood insurance and how when a map is updated the different options available.
-Please note that based on the fact the National Flood Insurance Program (NFIP) is only currently funded through 2017, policies or procedures may be changing in regards the rates/grandfathering/etc. based on future legislation.
+Policies or procedures may be changing in regards the rates/grandfathering/etc. based on future legislation.
 The Biggers-Water Act was enacted in 2012 and has been modified since then in regards to how grandfathering will specifically work.

 When a property gets mapped from a low risk zone to a high risk zone there are a couple of rating processes a property may be eligible for when the new map comes out.
 The first is called the Newly Mapped Procedure.
 A property owner mapped into the floodplain after October 1, 2008 is eligible for a lower rated Preferred Risk Policy for one year.
 Then after that one year it moves to a standard rated policy.